Top AC/DC tribute band to play at Wigan Warriors' World Club Challenge showdown with Sydney Roosters

-This weekend’s World Club Challenge will be a “high voltage” occasion after Wigan Warriors confirmed that number one AC/DC tribute band, AC/DC Experience, will be the pre-match entertainment for their showdown at the DW.
+This weekend’s World Club Challenge will be a “high voltage” occasion after Wigan Warriors confirmed that number one AC/DC tribute band from Blackpool, AC/DC Experience, will be the pre-match entertainment for their showdown at the DW.

 Super League champions Wigan Warriors will face off against NRL title-holders Sydney Roosters on Sunday (kick-off 7pm) and fans will be treated to some of the Aussie rockers’ finest hits ahead of the game from the north stand platform stage from the UK cover band.